discretize/discretize-guides/fractals/nightmare/index.md

     * Change to <Skill name=" Legendary Renegade Stance"/> and use <Skill name="Surge of the mists"/> before continuing with the steps listed above.
 * In slower kills it might be worth sharing <Boon name="Alacrity"/> in the first phase, rather than waiting until the beginnning of the second phase.
 * In slower kills you will have to swap to staff after the second add and use <Skill name="Surge of the mists"/> to break the defiance bar.
 Casting <Skill name="Darkrazors Daring"/> will also be beneficial in this circumstance.
-* If you are running higher boon duration you will have to use <Skill name="Precision Strike"/> and <Skill name="Shackling Wave"/> on your add to kill it quick enough in both phases.
+* If you are running higher boon duration you will have to use <Skill name="ChillingIsolation"/> and <Skill name="Shackling Wave"/> on your add to kill it quick enough in both phases.

 </Tab>